We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 Not all Jeeps have a cabin air filter and for some models, the inclusion of a cabin air filter depends on what trim level you have (Sport).
 Newer cars are more likely to have a cabin air filter than older models.
 If your Patriot has a funky odor when you turn on the heat or air conditioner, or it seems like the fan doesn't work as well as it used to, replacing your cabin air filter is a quick and cheap fix!
 The video above shows you the cabin air filter location in your Patriot and how to change it!

-Because you have to start somewhere2012 Jeep Patriot Sport 2.0L 4 Cyl.
+See how to seal up minor power steering fluid leaks2012 Jeep Patriot Sport 2.0L 4 Cyl.